JamesMyersAt-IBM/B2Bi-SFG-on-Daffy-RHOCP/README.md

 These BASH shell scripts were developed to simplify the basic installation of containers for IBM Sterling B2Bi-SFG on RHOCP.

+Basic assumptions:

+- You are using a UNIX/Linux system to install and run the scripts.
+- You have already installed the OpenShift command line utility 'oc'.

 Installation:

 Download the tar file and place it in your $HOME directory, then type: